 Creating change and inspiring growth.

-Strategic Code Enforcement Management Academy, or SCEMA, exists to inform and inspire communities to create lasting change.
+The Strategic Code Enforcement Management Academy, or SCEMA, exists to inform and inspire communities to create lasting change.

 LEARN MORE

-Congratulations to our SCEMA 2023 graduating cities!
+Congratulations to our SCEMA 2025 participant cities

 • Birmingham, AL